-The barrel weighs a mere 1.1 pounds—a feature you’ll truly appreciate when it’s filled to the brim with water.
+The barrel weighs a mere 1.1 pounds, which is a feature you’ll truly appreciate when it’s filled to the brim with water.
 Fill it on the wide mouth side, then use the spigot when dispensing water for use.
 Remember to wash it thoroughly before use and replace stored water every six months.

 Think of all the items that you could possibly need in an emergency that run on batteries—a travel clock, radio, flashlight, lantern, etc. You’ll want to make sure you have spare sets of batteries for each, remembering to take into account their various sizes.
 (There’s nothing worse than stocking up on AA batteries to find out at the exact wrong time you need AAAs.)
 These AmazonBasics alkaline-based batteries promise up to 10-years of shelf life and come in frustration-free packaging, which you’ll definitely appreciate should you need these in a true emergency situation.

-Made with military-grade materials, you can rest assured this battery-powered lantern is built to withstand even the stormiest and darkness of nights—it’s even water resistant.
-It has a collapsible design that not only makes it easier to store—when it’s completely collapsed it’s only a few inches tall—but also lets you control the brightness of the light.
+Made with military-grade materials, you can rest assured this battery-powered lantern is built to withstand even the stormiest and darkness of nights—it’s even water-resistant.
+It has a collapsible design that not only makes it easier to store—when it’s completely collapsed it’s only a few inches tall—but also it lets you control the brightness of the light.
 Open it a little for some brightness or a lot for the full power of its 30 LEDs.
-The lantern offers 360 degree illumination and runs for over 12 hours on three AAA batteries.
-It weighs just over 1 pound, which makes it perfect for packing along for camping and fishing trips, too.
+The lantern offers 360-degree illumination and runs for over 12 hours on three AAA batteries.
+It weighs just over 1 pound, which makes it perfect for packing along for fishing and camping trips, too.

 If you’re wondering why you would need a flashlight, lantern, and a headlamp, consider that there are times you'll need hands-free lighting on the go—and it's always better to have a few options on hand.
 The headlamp has bright LED lights that project a 165 feet beam with a 45-degree tiltable body.
 It’s waterproof and weighs only 3.2 ounces, so you can comfortably wear it for hours.
 It takes three AAA batteries and runs for 45 hours.

-With a five-year shelf life, these industrial grade glow sticks come in handy when you need to be more visible to those around you.
+With a five-year shelf life, these industrial-grade glow sticks come in handy when you need to be more visible to those around you.
 Pull one out of its individually foil-wrapped package (for protection from light and moisture) and snap it to ignite the glowing light for up to 12 hours, though they will dim over time, so don't snap them too early.
-These SnapLights are made without toxic chemicals and are non-flammable and waterproof and made in America.
+These SnapLights are non-flammable and waterproof, and made in America.
 Stash some in your car for roadside emergencies or on your backpack or clothing for nighttime treks.

-You’ll know this military compass means business as you feel its zinc die cast heft in your hand.
-It has a sighting lens with adjustable diopter that makes it easier for you to take bearings.
+You’ll know this military compass means business as you feel its zinc die-cast heft in your hand.
+It has a sighting lens with an adjustable diopter that makes it easier for you to take bearings.
 With a thermoelastic liquid-filled capsule, you can count on this AOFAR compass for accurate readings.
-It has a floating compass dial and glow in the dark circle so you can use it at night, too.
-It’s waterproof and shakeproof and can screw on a tripod base.
+It has a floating compass dial and a glow-in-the-dark circle so you can use it at night, too.
+It’s waterproof and shake-proof and can screw on a tripod base.
 Remember to keep it away from metal, magnetic fields, and the sun and store it horizontally when it’s not in use.

-Best Generator: Champion Power Equipment 3,500-Watt Dual Fuel Powered Portable Generator
+Champion Power Equipment 3,800-Watt Dual Fuel Portable Generator

-This portable generator can run on gas or propane with a safe flick of a switch; you’ll get nine hours or run time on a full tank of gas or 10.5 hours on propane.
+This portable generator can run on gas or propane with a safe flick of a switch; you’ll get nine hours of run time on a full tank of gas or 10.5 hours on propane.
 It’s powerful enough to run a major RV appliance or fire up your power tools.
-It has an easy push button start and is no louder than a vacuum cleaner when it’s turned on.
+It has an easy push-button start and is no louder than a vacuum cleaner when it’s turned on.